 He is best known for the images he created for the Campaign for Nuclear Disarmament (CND) in the 1970s-80s and subsequent politically-infused art culminating in Photo-Op as arguably his best known piece to date.
 His work is displayed as part of Tate Britain's permanent collection.

-What is Photo-Op: It shows Tony Blair, in shirt and tie, grinning hard, as he takes his own photo.
+The exhibition's lead image shows Tony Blair, in shirt and tie, grinning hard, as he takes his own photo.
 But behind him the scene is entirely filled with the smoke and fire of a massive explosion, blowing the desert apart.
 Its detonation seems to be simultaneous with Blair's snap.
 The figure of a self-snapping Blair was extracted from a news photo (originally, what he had behind him was a group of children and naval cadets).

 The picture is a great coup.
 It catches Blair at his most Blairite – the casually contemporary guy, the publicity narcissist, in full grimace.
 And the whole scene is very nearly believable.